-Arbol Euro Consulting Ltd. is instructed to assess the on and off-site trees in regard to the proposed development.
+Arbol Euro Consulting Ltd. is instructed to assess trees in regard to the proposed development.
 See section 6.1.2.
-We visited the site on 29/04/2023 to carry out the tree survey.
-We previously visited the site to meet to the developers and advise on trees that may pose a material constraint on proposed development.
-Tree works on third-party encroaching branches was also discussed during this initial tree constraints site visit.
-See section 4.1.2.
+We visited the site on 13/10/2022 to carry out the tree survey.

 NB This report does not seek to authorise any tree works (see Section 4.1).